WhiteFang's Who Site - The World's Largest Collection Of The Who Records & CDs | |||

 I think it took about 4.5 to 5 hours to get to Boston.
 I had a nice Laguna Green BMW convertible, with a great (for the time period) car stereo and it was a decent ride North.

-Harbor Lights, which was set on the waterfront.
+The venue was Harbor Lights, which was set on the waterfront.
 Who and Pete fans started to gather there and if you think the Boston accent is just in the movies or on TV, you are wrong.
-It seemed as if every was auditioning for the movie, Good Will Hunting.
+It seemed as if everywas auditioning for the movie, Good Will Hunting.
 Was I actually in "Boss-ton" or in "Baas-tin" ? :)

 It was nice to run into old friends who traveled from far places as well as to meet folks who I had met on-line but never met in person before.
 The pre-show was a lot of fun!